Devon Ke Dev...Mahadev: Development

 Ritoo Jenjani had done the prosthetic makeup for the presentation of Kali.

-90 people were working under the graphic department of the series.
+90 people were working in the graphic department of the series.
 An episode of the series cost ₹14 Lakhs for production.

 In April 2014, a fire broke out on one of the show's sets in Mumbai.
 However, none were injured with only minor damages to property.

 Casting

 Sonarika Bhadoria was replaced by Puja Bannerjee as Parvati in July 2013.
 However, in June 2014 Bannerjee quit citing health issues and was replaced by Suhasi Dhami.
 Mouni Roy who quit the series with the end of her role in 2012 returned as Sati in 2014.

 Home media

-The series is available to stream in its entirety on Star India's SVOD platform, Hotstar, having also released on DVD in 2014.
+The series was released on DVD in 2014 by Ultra Media & Entertainment.